lcsama/Logistic-Regression/README.md

 # README

-Achieve some machine learning model with `numpy`.
+Achieve some Logistic-Regression solver with `numpy`.
 Compare different optimization algorithm in those model, waiting for more optimization algorithm.

 Use `sklearn.datesets` to generate training data.